 Photographers, cinematographers, and computer-graphics engineers create pictorial effects in various ways.
-For example, photographs of scenes captured with short-focal-length lenses appear expanded in depth, while those captured with long lenses appear compressed.
+For example, photographs of scenes captured with short-focal-length lenses appear expanded in depth, whereas those captured with long lenses appear compressed.
 These effects can be seen in still photographs and video.
-In the latter, the technique creating the effect is called a "dolly-zoom" shot.
-Figure 1a shows two example photographs from the website Flickr.
+Figure 1A shows two example photographs.
 On the left, the goat looks stretched in depth; on the right, the pitcher and batter appear to be much closer to one another than they actually are.
-Figure 1b shows two example frames from a dolly-zoom shot in the movie Goodfellas.
-Objects through the window appear much farther away in the frame on the left (from early in the scene) than in the frame on the right (from later).
-Figure 1c shows how depth compression and expansion can also affect the appearance of a face.
-Long lenses can make a person look smarter, more attractive, and less approachable; short lenses have the opposite effect (Perona, 2007).
+Figure 1B shows how depth compression